edersohe/Flask-Meld/README.md

 The input uses `meld:model` to bind the input to the `count` property on the Counter component.

-# Forms
+# Form Validation

 A big part of creating web applications is using forms.
-Flask-Meld integrates with WTForms/Flask-WTF to make validating forms happen in real-time if you choose.
+Flask-Meld integrates with Flask-WTF to give you real-time form validation without writing any Javascript.

 ## Use WTForms for validation

-Define your form with Flask-WTF just as you normally would.
+Define your form with Flask-WTF just as you always do.

 ```py
 # forms.py